... on the floor laughing my freaking ass off ...

 6829Comp

 The images below are for 4x 5963 measured on a tube tester.
 NOT your Drug Store tube tester, but one where the exact operating parameters can be set and measured.
-See The Lab Icing These four tubes have TWENTY-FOUR possible combinations.
+See The Lab Icing and Valve Tester for more information.
+These four tubes have TWENTY-FOUR possible combinations.
 Combined with line voltage, power supply, output transformer and everything else inside an amplifier, any hard and fast recommendations are highly suspect.

 They are compared as might be used in a phase splitter.
 If the phase splitter is uneven, distortion increases and the second the delta between each half.
 They will not sound the same. [bigger? fatter? thinner? ????]